garden-io/garden/docs/guides/deprecations.md

 <h3 id="configmapDeployAction">The `configmap Deploy` action type</h3>

-Do not use this deploy action type in Garden 0.14.
+Do not use this action in Garden 0.14.

 <h3 id="persistentvolumeclaimDeployAction">The `persistentvolumeclaim Deploy` action type</h3>

-Do not use this deploy action type in Garden 0.14.
+Do not use this action in Garden 0.14.